Vankata453/supertux-launcher/README.md

 * [electron-wix-msi](https://github.com/felixrieseberg/electron-wix-msi) - uses the [WiX Toolset](https://github.com/wixtoolset) to create the MSI Windows installers.

-All of these modules and scripts are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Unless mentioned otherwise, all of these modules and scripts are licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Check it for more details.

 ## Contribution